mvdamme/dbview_cti/README.md

 ## Notes

 * Using dbview_cti doesn't interfere with foreign key constraints.
-In fact, I recommend adding foreign key constraints between the tables in a CTI hierarchy (e.g. using [foreigner](https://github.com/matthuhiggins/foreigner)).
+In fact, I highly recommend adding foreign key constraints between the tables in a CTI hierarchy (e.g. using [foreigner](https://github.com/matthuhiggins/foreigner)).
+* When creating foreign key constraints involving tables that are part of the hierarchy, always refer to the tables themselves, not the views.
+When modifying the models in future migrations, the views may need to be recreated, which would cause problems with the foreign key constraints.
 * Take care when using database id's.
 Since the data for a Car object is spread over several tables, the id of a Car instance will generally be different than the id of the MotorVehicle instance you get when you convert the Car instance to a MotorVehicle.